a-b-street/abstreet/ezgui/README.md

 When I started, nothing did what I needed, or it required awkward callbacks.
-Today, [iced](https://github.com/hecrj/iced) looks awesome, but wgpu doesn't work on either of my laptops.
+Today, [iced](https://github.com/hecrj/iced) looks awesome, but wgpu doesn't work on my laptop.
 This is a dealbreaker -- I want to build stuff that runs ~anywhere.
 I looked into adding an OpenGL backend, but the current structure of iced has a [huge](https://github.com/hecrj/iced/blob/master/native/src/renderer/null.rs) API surface to implement for a new backend.